Drawing Fashion from Gesture to Line (VIDEO BELOW)

 (SEE THE VIDEO, then read on)

-2.secondly they make more obvious the sense of POSiTIVE AND NEGATIVE SHAPE ON THE PAGE.
-If those words are new, think of it like this when drawing fashion or anything else: the figures are the positive shape, the “background” is the negative shape.
+- they make more obvious the sense of POSiTIVE AND NEGATIVE SHAPE ON THE PAGE.
+If those words are new, think of it like this: when drawing fashion or anything else: the figures are the positive shape, the “background” is the negative shape.
 Each interacts and interplays with the other in the composition of your page.

 Whether you are aware of it or not, working with this awareness adds a whole new level to how you see and feel while you draw.
 It has impact.

-If you’ve been frustrated by drawing fashion with stiff, dry, tight lines and want to add emotion, motion and style to your toolkit
+If you’ve been frustrated by drawing fashion with stiff, dry, tight lines and want to add emotion, motion and style to your toolkit, whether you are working digitally or with analog art supplies.

-So In my Tayasui Sketches app here, I took a brush pen and started to play with key lines to create figures and clothes over that vague base.
+In my Tayasui Sketches app (above) , I took a brush pen and started to play with key lines to create figures and clothes over that vague base.
 The soft background takes the edge off of any perfectionist tendencies that may be taking you down when you come to drawing fashion.

 I hope this inspires you to try something new.